 The messaging we chose for this campaign was #WeCanWeWill/#GallwnAGwnawn.
-This is an aspirational, open-ended statement, promoting the power young people have.
-Importantly, we needed to test the look and feel of this campaign with young people.
-Firstly, we ran focus groups at one of the pilot schools involved with the campaign.
+This aspirational, open-ended statement, promoted the power young people have and created a movement.
+It was important to test the look and feel of this campaign with young people, so we ran focus groups at one of the pilot schools involved with the campaign.
 The aim of the focus group was to ensure that the messaging is tailored to the audience, in addition to the messaging being as relatable and successful as possible.

 We designed and created a range of bilingual school resources and campaign materials, amplifying key anti-stigma messages which came as a result of our work with young people.
 Firstly, helping young people to talk about mental health.
 Secondly, helping parents and teachers to feel confident in supporting young people during these discussions.
 Lastly, the champion interview videos have educational value too.
 These form a discussion point in #WeCanWeWill school resources, as well as training and workshop presentations.